April 3, 2012, Christopher D. Carroll Bubbles

 If this investor’s only goal is to maximize the present discounted utility of

-Now suppose that the investor is risk neutral (
+Now suppose that the investor is risk neutral () so that

 Of course, similar logic can be employed to show that